Student Health Assistance Fund

 • Have family income at or below 150% of the federal poverty level to qualify for some level of assistance

-Applicants will be asked to make an appointment with a social worker to identify needs, make an application to Medicaid, and find other sources of support at WMU and beyond.
+To start, applicants will have an appointment with a social worker to identify needs, make an application to Medicaid, and find other sources of support at WMU and beyond.

 The fund has helped hundreds of students receive crucial financial support to cover their health care expenses and stay in school.
 You can support the Bryan and Kathy Staufer Emergency Fund with a donation of any amount.